warmist/scripts/docs/agitation-rebalance.rst

 corresponding mod preset will be loaded.
 See the `Features`_ section below for details.

-Note that if you have `gui/settings-manager` auto-restoring your difficulty settings for new forts, you don't have to reload these presets yourself.
-Just be sure to save your settings on the DFHack-added panel on the DF difficulty settings screen so they can be auto-restored later.

 Features
 --------

 Features of the mod can be individually enabled or disabled.
-All features are enabled by default.
+All features except for the monitor are enabled by default.
 Available features are:

 ``auto-preset``
     Auto-load a preset based on which vanilla "Enemies" preset is active: